-Since 1 December 2018, the AVs are running from Monday to Saturday, between 10'00 and 20'00.
-The service hours can be readapted during specific events.
+The AVs are running from Monday to Friday, between 07'30 and 19'00.
+The service hours can be readapted during specific events: during the modern art biennial festival, the service took place from Monday to Saturday.

 The Confluence/Navly pilot project started in September 2016.
-Since then, the two AVs ran around 36.000 km and were used by more than 55 000 passengers.
+Since then, the two AVs ran around 26.000 km and were used by more than 35 000 passengers.